AntonioDehesa/tilop/README.md

 ## Day 150: Feb 17 2022
 ### Today's progress:

 Continued with the data course.
-Installed Anaconda, going through the basics of python, and completed up to 8% of the course. going fast, apparenly
+Installed Anaconda, going through the basics of python, and completed up to 8% of the course. going fast, apparently

+### Sources:
+* Complete 2022 Data Science & Machine Learning Bootcamp, by Philipp and Angela Yu

+## Day 151: Feb 19 2022
+### Today's progress:

+Continued with the data course.
+I liked todays lesson, as it taught about Pandas DataFrame and Series.
+But, no progress for one whole week!
+I am going on vacation!!
+Well deserved one, too.
+I have had no breaks for like, 3 straight years?

 ### Sources:
 * Complete 2022 Data Science & Machine Learning Bootcamp, by Philipp and Angela Yu

 ### Resources

 * Python for Computer Vision with OpenCV and Deep Learning, by Jose Portilla